Yinan-Zhao/AoANet_VizWiz/README.md

-# Benchmarking AoANet on VizWiz-Caption
+# Benchmarking AoANet on VizWiz-Captions

-This repository includes the code for benchmarking [Attention on Attention for Image Captioning](https://arxiv.org/abs/1908.06954) on [VizWiz-Caption](https://vizwiz.org/tasks-and-datasets/image-captioning/).
+This repository includes the code for benchmarking [Attention on Attention for Image Captioning](https://arxiv.org/abs/1908.06954) on [VizWiz-Captions](https://vizwiz.org/tasks-and-datasets/image-captioning/).

 ## Requirements